cunger/launch/notes/los-postres/dbms.md

 ## Primary keys

-A primary key is a unique identifier for a single row in a database table.
+A primary key is a unique identifier for a single row in a database table, which consists of one or more columns.

-Each relational table must have exactly one _primary key_, which consists of one or more columns that
+Each relational table should have a _primary key_ (and cannot have more than one), that
 * uniquely identify each row in the table
 * do not contain blank or NULL values